-Step 1: At the first regular reexamination following the decrease in the payment standard, the PHA will determine the payment standard for the family using the lower of the payment standard for the family unit size or the size of the dwelling unit rented by the family.
+Step 1: At the first regular reexamination following the decrease in the payment standard, the PHA will determine the payment standard for the family unit size or the size of the dwelling unit rented by the family.

 Step 2: The PHA will compare the payment standard from step 1 to the payment standard last used to calculate the monthly housing assistance payment for the family.
 The payment standard used by the PHA at the first regular reexamination following the decrease in the payment standard will be the higher of these two payment standards.
 The PHA will advise the family that the application of the lower payment standard will be deferred until the second regular reexamination following the effective date of the decrease in the payment standard.